 Since the early nineties, Russ Gabriel has been a driving force of the UK techno scene.
 He’s mostly known as the founder of Ferox Records, a label that is still around after more than two decades and just released Cottam’s new EP.
 Latest addition to Gabriel’s own immense catalogue was a recent split twelve with Steevio and it’s even difficult to count all his works under various guises.
 While Ferox mostly represented intelligent and in a good sense funky techno, Gabriel’s own tracks spanned to harsher sounds too.

-A good example is “Neon EP” from 1993 under the VCF moniker on Dave Clarke’s Magnetic North, a label that has seen contributions from Cristian Vogel, DJ Hell, Woody McBride and others.
-Those names reveal a lot about the repertoire and VCF’s five-tracker is no exception.
-It’s a caustic trip from the start to the end, pushing the pace up to 160 BPM.
-“Journey Through Life” opens with a nervous kind of acid trance and after experimental fast lane interlude “Trip To One Stop”, furious acid bursts shape from “Hydrochloric” a peak-time rave gun.
-The B-side contains rabid breakbeatish blast “Giroculture” and “Data 88”, which is a classic acid tune for foggy floors.
+A good example is “Neon EP” from 1993, which appeared under the VCF moniker on Dave Clarke’s Magnetic North.
+The label also saw contributions from Cristian Vogel, DJ Hell, Woody McBride and others.
+These names reveal a lot about the repertoire and VCF’s five-tracker is no exception.
+A caustic trip from the start to the end, pushing the pace up to 160 BPM.
+“Journey Through Life” opens with a nervous kind of acid trance and after experimental fast-paced interlude “Trip To One Stop”, furious acid bursts shape of “Hydrochloric” a peak-time rave gun.
+The B-side’s hits with rabid breakbeat “Giroculture” and “Data 88” is a classic acid tune for foggy floors.